National Wage Council Urges Wage Hike for Lower-Income Workers in Singapore

 Impact on businesses and how they should prepare

-While the NWC’s recommendations are not legally binding, they carry significant influence across Singapore’s business landscape.
-Many companies adhere to these guidelines voluntarily, recognizing the role they play in shaping fair wage practices and supporting social cohesion.
+While the NWC’s recommendations are not legally binding, they significantly influence Singapore’s business landscape.
+Many companies voluntarily adhere to these guidelines, recognizing their role in shaping fair wage practices and supporting social cohesion.
 Implementing the recommended wage increases, especially for lower-income workers, can positively impact a company’s reputation, employee morale, and retention.

 For businesses that have performed well, preparing to meet these guidelines involves evaluating their financial capacity to offer sustainable wage increases and bonuses.
 Adjusting budgets and focusing on productivity can help offset the impact of these wage adjustments.
 Companies experiencing financial challenges, however, are encouraged to exercise wage restraint, with management leading by example through salary moderation.
 This approach demonstrates a commitment to employee welfare while recognizing financial constraints.